biscuit-auth/biscuit-java/README.md

 mvn versions:set -DnewVersion=<NEW-VERSION>
 ```

 Commit and tag the version.
-Then push and create a GitHub release.
+Then push and create a **GitHub release**.

 Finally, publishing to Nexus and Maven Central is **automatically triggered by creating a GitHub release** using GitHub Actions.